On a surprising relationship between statistical physics and machine learning

 Since \(\sum_{i=1}^{m}\log g_i!\) does not depend on \(\mathbf{n}\), it suffices to maximize

-\[-\sum_{i=1}^{m}\log\Gamma(n_i + 1) + \log\Gamma(g_i - n_i + 1)\]
+\[-\sum_{i=1}^{m}\log\Gamma(n_i + 1) + \log\Gamma(g_i - n_i + 1)\]subject to the constraints.

 The expression appears unwieldy but can be simplified with Stirling’s approximation in the form

-by replacing \(\log \Gamma\) terms with Stirling’s approximation, ignoring error terms, simplifying, and then ignoring terms that do not depend on \(\mathbf{n}\) we end up with the problem of maximizing
+\[\log\Gamma(x + 1) = x\log x - x + O\left(\log x\right)\]by replacing \(\log \Gamma\) terms with Stirling’s approximation, ignoring error terms, simplifying, and then ignoring terms that do not depend on \(\mathbf{n}\) we end up with the problem of maximizing

-\[-\sum_{i=1}^mn_i\log(n_i) + (g_i - n_i)\log(g_i - n_i)\]
+\[-\sum_{i=1}^mn_i\log(n_i) + (g_i - n_i)\log(g_i - n_i)\]again subject to the constraints

-\[\sum_{i=1}^{m}n_i = N,\:\:\:\:\:\:\sum_{i=1}^{m}n_i\epsilon_i = E,\:\:\:\:0 \leq n_i \leq g_i\]
+\[\sum_{i=1}^{m}n_i = N,\:\:\:\:\:\:\sum_{i=1}^{m}n_i\epsilon_i = E,\:\:\:\:0 \leq n_i \leq g_i\](As an aside, note that we haven’t justified ignoring the error terms.
+It’s common in physics to treat error terms as negligible when deriving a mathematical model.
+There are often implicit assumptions baked into the treatment of certain terms as negligible.
+Agreement with experiment remains the ultimate test of physical theory.
+It will serve a mathematician well to become comfortable working non-rigorously like a phycisist; one can cover more ground that way.
+A vital skill for a mathematician is then to be able to convert a loose argument into a rigorous one or otherwise to identify when obstructions make this difficult or impossible.
+See here for an excellent post on this matter by an immeasurably more skilled and knowledgeable mathematician.)

 This constrained optimization problem can be solved by the method of Lagrange multipliers.
 (Technically, since some of the constraints are inequalities, one actually applies the Karush Kuhn Tucker conditions.)